yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 of the file with the same format as normal record lines.
 This header will contain names corresponding to the fields in the file and SHOULD contain the same number of fields as the records in the rest of the file.
-Every name MUST be unique, if not empty.
+Every name SHOULD be unique, if not empty.
 The presence or absence of the header line MAY be indicated via the optional "header" parameter of this MIME type.
 For example: